-Each channel has a front panel mounted eight-position DIP switch module that is used to control the operation of the channel.
+Each channel has a front panel mounted eight-position DIP switch module and a front panel mounted CALL / TEST switch that are used to control the operation of the channel.
 There is also a two-position DIP switch module located in the upper right quadrant of the PC board.
 The various switches can be set before or after the detector card is inserted into a card rack wired with appropriate contact assignments.
 The PRESENCE / PULSE, FAIL-SAFE, and DISABLE switches on the eight-position DIP switch modules and the 100 MILLISECOND MINIMUM OUTPUT switch on the two-position DIP switch module can be pre-selected for the desired modes operation.
 The SENSE LEVEL and FREQUENCY switches may require adjustment after the detector card has been inserted into the card rack.
 When the detector is inserted, each channel will automatically tune to the loop circuit and begin operation within two seconds.

 Ensure that DIP switch 1 labeled TEST on the two-position DIP switch module located in the upper right quadrant of the PC board is set to the OFF position.
 This switch must be OFF for the detector to operate correctly.
+Set both CALL / TEST toggle switches to their NORM positions.
 Plug the detector into an appropriately wired card rack receptacle and apply power.

-5.1 FRONT PANEL PROGRAMMING DIP SWITCHES
+5.1 FRONT PANEL PROGRAMMING DIP SWITCH